CollaboRateMgmt/CollaboRate/README.md

 Requirements validation is very difficult to crowdsource.
 At present it is out of the scope of this project.
 We can automate the remaining activities.
 The creation of such automation tools is out of the scope of this project.

+# How to use the tool?
+[Download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
+There is no other install or build step  needed.
+Open CollaboRate.html in your web browser.
+We recommend FireFox.
+Answer the questions and follow the instructions shown by the wizard.

+You can also access the tool online from [this link](https://sohrabsaran.github.io/CollaboRate/CollaboRate.html).

 # Who's using it?

    As of now, no one that we are aware of.
 We made the initial release of the process and tool on 17-Mar-17.
 We are discussing this project with various people.
-Some concerns we heard, are not directly related to commercial or technical viability.
+Many concerns we heard, are unrelated to commercial or technical viability.
 See also [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Adoption-Challenges).

    If you plan to try this tool, please contact us.
 We will share news of your initiative.
 A discussion forum has also been created at http://collaborateprocessandtool.freeforums.org.
 Crowd members, crowdsourcing vendors and their customers can connect using this forum.
 They can then conduct trials if not actual projects.

    The CollaboRate project will manage itself using its own process and tool.
 You will be able to refer to the Issue Tracking System of GitHub as an example of how to use this process and tool.

-# How to use the tool?
-[Download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
-There is no other install or build step  needed.
-Open CollaboRate.html in your web browser.
-We recommend FireFox.
-Answer the questions and follow the instructions shown by the wizard.

-Unless your corporate proxy server blocks this page, you can also access the tool online from [this link](https://sohrabsaran.github.io/CollaboRate/CollaboRate.html).
-But please note that as of now, this link has not been tested.

 # Contributing
 We need to understand, debate, test and stabilize the process and tool.
 We also need experiments to confirm the process and tool.
 We need to add more automation to the defined process.
 We need to add more intelligence to the tool and allow it to plug into issue/defect tracking systems.
 Volunteers may contact us at the contact email address mentioned above.

+At present the project creator is the sole contributor visible in Github for this project.
+As additional volunteers sign up, creator would probably remain the main reviewer for the process refinements and tool features.

+# Roadmap
+A roadmap for the project is available [here](https://github.com/sohrabsaran/CollaboRate/wiki/Roadmap).

 # Acknowledgements
 [Here](https://github.com/sohrabsaran/CollaboRate/wiki/Contributors), we maintain a list of people who: